CAOU123/cwebsocket/README.md

+WIP Wrapper coming soon!

 ## Overview
 cWebsocket is lightweight websocket server library written in C. This library include functions for easy creating websocket server.
 It implements [websocket protocol rfc6455](http://tools.ietf.org/html/rfc6455).
+This is a fork of the project [here](https://github.com/m8rge/cwebsocket) using ESP32 hardware cryptography.

 ## Features
 Pure C.